Skip to Topics in this Article

 Select Content from the menu on the left.

-Events: Select to view user interactions with specific page elements, for example the number of clicks on a button or link.
+6. Events: Select to view user interactions with specific page elements, for example, the number of clicks on a button or link.

-Site Search: Select to see what visitors search for when they use your website’s search feature.
+7. Site Search: Select to see what visitors search for when they use the search feature on your website.
 Track the actions that visitors take, if any, after they perform a search.

 For more information, see the User Guide chapters: